 A Favorite Kid-Friendly Treat

 Today I’m sharing miniature versions of those gorgeous fruit pizzas you’ve probably seen before.
-Because these ones are individual size, they’re perfect for to take to parties, summer BBQ’s or just make for you and your family.
+Because these ones are individual size, they’re perfect to take to parties, summer BBQ’s or just make for you and your family.

 They consist of a sugar cookie base, and a sweetened cream cheese frosting with fresh fruit on top.
 I couldn’t resist spreading a little Nutella on a few too.
 You can get really creative and make any design you want using the fruit you have at home.